Topological metrizations of trees, and new quartet methods of tree inference: Rooted triple metrization of a rooted tree

 \begin{example} With the rooted triple metrization, a balanced tree on $N=2^k$ taxa will have pendant edges of weight 1, and as one moves toward the root, internal edges of weight $2,4,8,\dots, 2^{k-1}$. \end{example}

-\begin{theorem} Suppose a rooted binary phylogenetic tree $T^r$ is given the rooted triple metrization.
+\begin{theorem} Suppose a rooted phylogenetic tree $T^r$ is given the rooted triple metrization.
 Then the resulting tree metric $d_{RT}$ satisfies, for all $x,y\in X$, $x\ne y$,

-where $R_{x,y}$ is the set of rooted triples displayed on $T$ of the form $xz|y$ or $yz|x$. \end{theorem} More informally, the distance $d_{RT}(x,y)$ is, up to a simple transformation, the number of rooted triples displayed on $T$ in which $x,y$ are \emph{separated}.
+where $R_{x,y}$ is the set of rooted triples displayed on $T$ of the form $xz|y$, $yz|x$, or $xyz$. \end{theorem} More informally, for a binary tree $T$ the distance $d_{RT}(x,y)$ is, up to a simple transformation, the number of rooted triples displayed on $T$ in which $x,y$ are \emph{separated}.
+This remains true for trees with polytomies as long as unresolved triples are viewed as separating all taxa in them.

 \begin{proof} Let $v=\MRCA(x,y)$, and $k$ be the number of leaf descendants of $v$ (i.e., $k$ is the size of the smallest displayed clade containing $x,y$).
 Since $d_{RT}(x,y)$ is the sum of edge weights on the path between $x$ and $y$, we find that